bokeh/bokeh/examples/app/weather/README.md

 ## Setting Up

-This demo requires the Pandas package in order to run.
+This demo requires the Pandas and Scipy packages in order to run.
 To install pandas using conda, execute the command:

-    conda install pandas
+    conda install pandas, scipy

 To install using pip, execute the command:

-    pip install pandas
+    pip install pandas, scipy

 ## Running